Gutelvam/Best_vars_package/README.md

 ***User installation***

-If you already have a working installation of scikit-learn, the easiest way to install is using pip available in : https://pypi.org/project/best-vars-pk/
+If you already have a working installation of scikit-learn, the easiest way to install is using pip available in : https://pypi.org/project/bestvarspk/
  >!pip install best-vars-pk

 <h2>How to use</h2>

-        1. Instantiate an objet 'Selection'

-                obj = Selecton(df, target)
+        1. Instantiate an objet 'Selection' from bestvarspk.Variables_selection import Selection obj = Selecton(df, target)
 where: